MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMClientSettingSoftwareUpdate.md

 ```

 ### -DeltaDownloadPort

-Use this parameter to configure the network port value for the following client setting in the **Software Updates** group: **Port that clients use to receive requests for delta content**.
+Use this parameter to configure the network port that clients use to receive requests for delta content.
 Use the **EnableDeltaDownload** parameter to enable the behavior.
+The default value is `8005`.

 ```yaml
 Type: Int32